TsukiCU/Queue-Simulator/README.md

 ### TODO

-1. Provide a docker container to save the users from installing packages they might never need.
-2. Support more models like M/M/c/k.
+1. Support models like M/M/c/k for extensibility.
-3. There could be performance bottleneck as the number of servers grow too high.
-Use techniques like thread pool to enhance performance and reduce data racing.
+2. There could be performance bottleneck as the number of servers grow too high.
+Use techniques like thread pool for better performance.